Magnon-photon coupling in a non-collinear magnetic insulator Cu$_2$OSeO$_3$

-We suppose that the changes in the frequencies of cavity modes are caused by dispersive coupling between microwave photons and a magnonic mode in the helical and conical phases --- a so-called helimagnon\,\cite{Kataoka1987,Onose2012,Schwarze2015,Weiler2017}.
-Frequencies of the degenerate fundamental helimagnon mode $\omega_{\pm Q}$ lie well below the cavity resonance frequencies and depend weakly on the applied magnetic field.
-A theoretical model of magnon-photon coupling in conical and, particularly, multi-domain helical phases is outside the scope of this paper.
-Here we would like to present a qualitative description of the dispersive magnon-photon coupling in Cu$_2$OSeO$_3$.
-In the helical phase $H<H_{c1}$, the net magnetization $M$ is small\,\cite{Seki2012a}, and dispersive magnon-photon coupling to the fundamental helimagnon mode is very weak.
+We suppose that the changes in the frequencies of cavity modes are caused by dispersive coupling between microwave photons and magnonic modes in the helical and conical phases --- so-called helimagnons\,\cite{Schwarze2015,Weiler2017}.
+Frequencies of the fundamental $n=\pm 1$ helimagnon modes $\omega_{\pm Q}$ lie well below the cavity resonance frequencies and depend weakly on the applied magnetic field.
+Since a full theoretical model of helimagnon-photon coupling would require detailed calculation of spectral weights of helimagnon modes\,\cite{Schwarze2015} which is outside the scope of this paper, here we present a qualitative description of the dispersive magnon-photon coupling in Cu$_2$OSeO$_3$.
+In the helical phase $H<H_{c1}$, the net magnetization $M$ is small\,\cite{Seki2012a}, and helimagnon-photon coupling is very weak.
 In the conical phase $H_{c1} < H < H_{c2}$, the net magnetization is substantial, and the cavity mode is dispersively coupled to the fundamental helimagnon mode which results in the shift of the cavity resonance frequency.
-In the ferrimagnetic phase $H>H_{c2}$, the net magnetization is close to its maximum value (saturation magnetization), the coupling strength to the Kittel mode is high, and the shift of the cavity resonance with the increase of the magnetic field is large.
+In the ferrimagnetic phase $H>H_{c2}$, the net magnetization is close to its maximum value (saturation magnetization), the coupling strength to the Kittel mode is large, and the shift of the cavity resonance with the increase of the magnetic field is large.
 It should be noted that the magnetic-field dependence of the cavity resonance frequency cannot be explained by the variation of a dc magnetic permeability of the material\,\cite{SM}.

+The value of the magnetic field $H_{c2}$ of the conical-to-ferrimagnetic transition was found to be dependent on the direction of magnetic field sweep (Fig.\,\ref{figure-low-field-features}(a-b)).
+This hysteretic behavior was observed only at low temperatures $T\lesssim 40$\,K, and it can be related to either the competition between the conical state and the unusual ``tilted conical'' and skyrmion states recently reported in\,\cite{Qian2018,Chacon2018} or the extension of the conical $n=1$ mode into the induced-ferrimagnetic phase (and vice versa)\,\cite{Weiler2017}.